IG-Group/ig-orchestrations/otc/document/knockouts/ApiNotesKnockouts.md

   * Offer   : (Barrier Price - IG Underlying Offer price)

 The Knock-out Premium is available from the Security List and Security Definition message.
 It can be found in the Instrument Attribute Group.
-However the Knock-out Premium is already incorporated into the Underlying Instrument for the Knock-out.
+The Knock-out Premium is incorporated into the Underlying Price for Knock-out CFDs.

 ## Trade